 cloudflared to generate a credentials file for your Cloudflare account.
 When run as a service alongside the MongoDB Kubernetes deployment you will need to use a Docker image of

 cloudflared.
-Cloudflare makes an in DockerHub.
+Cloudflare makes an official image available in DockerHub.

 The configuration below will run a single replica of